 The Green River Formation, covering parts of Colorado, Wyoming, and Utah, has the largest known oil shale deposits in the world, up to 1.8 trillion barrels of oil, of which approximately 800 billion barrels are recoverable.
 Oil shale remains an under-utilized domestic energy source largely because of the high cost of oil recovery.
 Congressman Matheson supports efforts to encourage the responsible production of oil shale as part of a balanced national energy portfolio and in accordance with important environmental safeguards that protect our precious water resources in the West.

 In addition to utilizing traditional sources of energy like coal, natural gas, and nuclear power we should also develop new, cleaner forms of energy - including renewable and alternative energy sources.
 Congressman Matheson believes we should streamline the regulatory process to encourage renewable energy production on our public lands, which are rich in renewable resources.

-Along with increased production, conserving energy is an important part of a comprehensive energy policy.
+Along with increased production, using energy more efficiently is an important part of a comprehensive energy policy.
 Matheson supports incentives for the manufacture and purchase of environmentally friendly cars, energy saving appliances, and more energy-efficient homes.
 Matheson is a strong supporter of home weatherization projects and upgrading federal and commercial buildings to be more energy efficient.
 These efforts create good jobs while also reducing energy bills.

 Additionally, Matheson is a founding member of the Green Schools Caucus which promotes energy sustainability in school buildings.
 In Utah, where education dollars are stretched thin, the energy cost savings in “green” schools benefit the educational bottom line in local districts.
 On average, energy-efficient schools save $100,000 per year—enough to hire two new teachers, buy 500 new computers or purchase 5000 new textbooks.